smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 # Table Types

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Within SQL Server, you can create a join to the following eleven table types.
+Within SQL Server, you can create a join to the following eleven table types.
 Table types can be schema-bound objects, meaning they are saved as database objects within a named schema, or unbound, meaning they are only durable for the life of an SQL statement or your current session.
 Temporary tables and table variables reside in `tempdb`.
 The optimizer may also use `tempdb` for spills, hashes, sorts, etc., depending on query complexity.

 Here are the eleven different types of tables you can create.